YashuSingla/JkTest-backend/README.md

 ### 4. Database Integration
 - Uses **TypeORM** to interact with a PostgreSQL database hosted on Aiven.
+- The `User` entity defines the schema for storing user information.
 - The `Post` entity defines the schema for storing blog posts.
 - Connection details (host, port, credentials, SSL cert) are configured directly in `app.module.ts` and loaded from environment variables.